xeolabs/xeometry-guide/zoomingTheCamera.md

 # Zooming the Camera

-Zooming the camera changes the distance of its _eye_ position from _look_ position.
+Zooming the camera changes the distance of its _eye_ position from its _look_ position.

 ### Examples